ahmedxnov/Narrator/README.md

 This project demonstrates how to:
 - Filter and curate 4,000+ child-friendly stories from Project Gutenberg's 71,000+ book collection
 - Clean and prepare text data for language model training
-- Convert Meta Llama checkpoints to Hugging Face format
-- Fine-tune Llama 3.2 3B using LoRA on a 12GB GPU (RTX 5070)
+- Fine-tune Llama 3.2 3B using QLoRA on consumer GPUs (12GB+)
 - Generate child-friendly narratives using the trained model

 ## 📊 Dataset Statistics